tahaafzal5/the-rust-programming-language/Notes.md

 * When using `insert` for example:
   * For types that implement the Copy trait like `i32`, the values are copied in to the hash map.
   * For types that do not implement Copy trait like `String`, the values will be moved into the hashmap and the hashmap will be the owner of those values.
 * If we inserted references to values into the hashmap, the values won't be moved into the hashmap.
-THe values that the references point to must be valid for at least as long as the hashmap is valid.
+The values that the references point to must be valid for at least as long as the hashmap is valid.

 ### Updating a Hash Map
 * Each unique key can only have one value associated with it at a time, but not vice versa.